davidpesetsky/davidpesetsky.github.io/_pages/about.md

     32 Vassar Street<br>
     Cambridge, MA 02139 USA</small></p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: no # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: no # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items